swimmingpeas/378-Project/README.md

 This is a repository for collaboration on our ELEC 378 final project

 # Objective
 - The goal of this project was to classify music samples into one of 10 genres.
-To do this, we were given 800 labeled, 30-second audio clips and 200 unlabeled ones, which were tyo be used as testing data.
+To do this, we were given 800 labeled, 30-second audio clips and 200 unlabeled ones, which were to be used as testing data.
 The genres included: Rock, Jazz, Pop, Hip-Hop, Reggae, Country, Metal, Disco, Classical, and Blues.

 # Pre-reqs
 - Due to their size, the directories 'train' and 'test' containing the respective data aren't stored in the repo and must be downloaded and put in the repository manually